 The remaining lines in column 1 of Table 5 investigate the role of schools in explaining the learning gap for math scores in Peru.
 The contribution of “sorting” of advantaged students into better schools, in terms of the school fixed effect that applies to both advantaged and disadvantaged students (δs), appears to explain about one fourth of the gap, but this contribution is not statistically significant.
 In contrast, about three fifths of the gap is due to advantaged children learning more than disadvantaged children when they attend the same schools, which is the phenomenon highlighted by Banerjee and Duflo.
 This impact is statistically significant at the10% level.
 (This is a weighted average where the weights are the distribution of disadvantaged children in the schools; they indicate how much more those children would learn if they remained in their current schools but learned as much as their advantaged classmates do in those schools.)
 Finally, the last line in Table 5 is an estimate of the interaction between the sorting effect and the “premium” effect; it is relatively small (about 20% of the gap) and not statistically significant.

 To summarize the results in the first column of Table 5, about two fifths of the gap of math test scores in Peru between the wealthiest 40% of the population and the least wealthy 60% is due to differences in child and household characteristics in those two types of households, and about three fifths is due to advantaged children learning more than disadvantaged children in schools attended by both types of children.
 The contribution of the differences in child and household characteristics between the two groups of children is examined in more detail in the first column of Table 6.
 Unfortunately, most of the estimated impacts are statistically insignificant.
 Only one is significant at the 5% level; disadvantaged children have experienced more early childhood malnutrition, as indicated by their lower height-for-age scores measured at age 5, which accounts for about one third (36%) of the contribution (8.6 out of 23.5) of differences in child and household characteristics to the overall test score gap.
-The other child characteristics that has some significance, child age, indicates an advantage of a similar magnitude due to the advantaged children being slightly older (1.9 months, as seen in the first column of Table 6), but this simply reflects small differences in when the data were collected.
+The other child characteristics that have some significance, child age, indicates an advantage of a similar magnitude due to the advantaged children being slightly older (1.9 months, as seen in the first column of Table 6), but this simply reflects small differences in when the data were collected.

 As explained in Section IV, there are many schools in the Peru data that have only disadvantaged children in them, which means that it is not possible to apply the decomposition in equation (6) to the children in those schools.
 This could lead to misleading results because the decomposition in the first column of Table 5 excludes those children.
 Appendix Table 1 shows descriptive statistics for this sample relative to the full household survey sample of 1,963 children from which this sample is drawn.
 As expected, the analysis sample is significantly better off than average along most of the measured characteristics.
 A more representative sample of all children in Peru can be obtained by including those children in the decomposition who attend schools which in the data have only disadvantaged children, as discussed at the end of Section IV.
 This increases the children in the sample from 302 to 502, increases the number of schools from 36 to 104, and greatly reduces the differences relative to the full household survey sample (Appendix Table 1).